STUDENT PERMIT APPLICATIONS

 • A GHIC (or an EHIC that is still valid)

-The GHIC (Global Health Insurance Card) is the best route.
-You can use an EHIC (European Health Insurance card) if it is still valid.
+(You can use an EHIC (European Health Insurance card) if it is still valid.)

-But if you can’t get a GHIC/EHIC, then you will need to get a Swiss policy for the duration of your course.
+If you can’t get a GHIC/EHIC, then you will need to get a Swiss policy for the duration of your course.
 Which just requires some forward planning.

 We can help you find one, but expect to pay around 230 chf to 280 chf per month for the duration of your course.

-Or you could (theoretically) use a foreign policy – but the insurer has to sign this form.
+You could (theoretically) use a foreign policy – but the insurer has to sign this form.

 3 THE PERMIT APPLICATION DOCUMENT